-A powerful ad nominated by the Co.
+A powerful ad narrated by the Co.
 Cork-born Cillian Murphy speaks to the poignant symbolism behind this Guinness brew.

 "They tried to stop us, to keep us down.
 But we're a hearty, optimistic lot.
 Then we became builders, policemen, firefighters, flat out fighters - even a president," Murphy begins, as images of early Irish immigrants to the US, "No Irish Need Apply" signs flash by.

 "One of the very first things we brought to America was our beer.
 In fact, before Prohibition turned the world upside down, the largest brewery in the world was St. James' Gate in Dublin, and it's biggest beer was black."

 As the ad states, before Prohibition (1919 – 1933) Guinness was the largest brewery in the world and the most famous beer was “black.”
 Guinness and the black stuff remain a globally recognized brand, but Arthur Guinness just 255 years ago signed up for a 9,000-year lease.

 Murphy then speaks to the strength of the Irish diaspora in the US.

 "Today, there are nearly 6.5 million Irish in Ireland and over 30 million Irish Americans in the US.
 So we thought it was about time to brew an Irish American beer."

 Guinness Blonde was designed in tribute, as a collaboration between Guinness brewers from St. James' Gate in Dublin and the famous brewing city of Latrobe, in Pennsylvania.